IAP briefs GOP Committee on what could be included in a second budget reconciliation bill

 The Republican Study Committee is the largest conservative caucus in Congress, with nearly 200 of the 219 Republican Members in the House.

-Video - Rosemary Jenks discusses OPT and the H-1B visa
+Video - Rosemary Jenks discusses the need for an immigration moratorium

 Read more